Pope calls for Wealth Redistribution – Let’s Start with the Church Compensating Survivors of Its Abuses

-Yesterday the Catholic Pope told participants the following at a seminar: “Every year hundreds of billions of dollars, which should be paid in taxes to fund health care and education, accumulate in tax haven accounts, thus impeding the possibility of the dignified and sustained development of all social agents.”
+The Catholic Pope told participants the following at a recent seminar: “Every year hundreds of billions of dollars, which should be paid in taxes to fund health care and education, accumulate in tax haven accounts, thus impeding the possibility of the dignified and sustained development of all social agents.”
 Well, every day the Catholic Church is using the statute of limitations law as a safe haven to avoid compensating survivors of clergy abuse thus impeding their ability to be validated, obtain counseling, and other services and recognition they deserve.

 So we suggest the Pope leads by example and redistributes the Church’s wealth to the many, many people it allowed to be abused for decades.
 Do as you say, Pope Francis.
 Rather than continue employing strategies to limit payouts to survivors of your institution’s abuse, redistribute the vast wealth of the Church to them.
 Wealth, by the way, accumulated from the very communities the Church’s abusers victimized.